 Choosing a child’s Halloween costume can be daunting, especially with all the costume choices these days!
 Whether you buy one from the store or you would like to make your own Halloween costume, there are a lot of options out there.
-So how do you help your child choose what to be?

 Helping Your Child Choose a Halloween Costume